roylo/portfolio/content/posts/2025-07-18-a-bidding-for-the-life-you-will-live.md

 ---
-title: A Bidding for the Life You Will Live
+title: A bidding for the life you will live
 summary: I can’t recall the exact age when this happened, but it was around 5th grade.
 One day, my teacher introduced a game called “Bidding Your Life.”
 author: Roy Lo